dev-sre-21/packer-centos-kvm-k8s/README.md

 ssh root@192.168.100.176 -f hostnamectl set-hostsname centos-kvm-k8s-03
 ```

-## Adding a user, setting user password and adding to the docker operating system user group
+## Adding a user, setting up user password and adding to the docker operating system user group

 We have to add an administative user to the virtual machines, and set the user group.
 **That will not work remotelly with the /etc/shadow file**